 Serving the World is essential to Christian discipleship.
 At Union, we do this by supporting mission projects far away and close to home.
 Here are two examples:

 Locally, we support the Saint Peter Area Food Shelf.
-We give money, collect food, and prepare “Birthday Kits” for children.
-These kits include cake mix, frosting, candles, paper plates, cups, napkins, and a children’s book.
-These are a popular item at the food shelf!
+We give money, food and diapers.
 Service isn’t just about transferring wealth, it is also about helping people know that they are loved by God.

-We also support other local non-profits, such as Habitat for Humanity, the weekend backpack program, and many more.
+We also support other local non-profits, such as Habitat for Humanity, the weekend backpack program, Royal Family Kids’ Camp, and many more.
 We encourage each other to volunteer in our community.
 We believe that God is at work in the world, and we join God there.